umamidayo/TaskRunner/README.md

 A modular and maintainable task runner system for Roblox games that supports both time-based schedules and frame-based renders.
 Perfect for managing recurring game logic, UI updates, and other time-sensitive operations in your Roblox experiences.

+## Architecture

+- **BaseTask**: Core functionality for task management
+- **Schedule**: Handles time-based game systems
+- **Render**: Manages frame-based updates (UI, effects)
+- **Config**: Centralizes system configuration
+- **TaskRunner**: Main module that coordinates all systems
+- **Access Tables**: Easy access to all game systems via `Schedules` and `Renders`

+## Benefits

+1. **Simplified RunService Management**
+   - No need to manage multiple RunService connections manually
+   - Automatic cleanup of connections when tasks are removed
+   - Proper handling of both Heartbeat and RenderStepped events

+2. **Better Code Organization**
+   - Group related functionality into named schedules
+   - Keep timing-based code separate from business logic
+   - Easy to find and modify update frequencies

+3. **Improved Maintainability**
+   - Single place to manage all recurring tasks
+   - Clear separation between client and server tasks
+   - Easy to enable/disable systems during development

+4. **Developer Quality of Life**
+   - Simple API for adding and removing tasks
+   - No boilerplate code for timing or intervals
+   - Consistent pattern for all recurring operations

+5. **Safer Runtime Behavior**
+   - Tasks run in protected calls to prevent cascading errors
+   - Automatic cleanup when scripts are destroyed
+   - Proper handling of script lifetime and connections

+6. **Performance Considerations**
+   - Control update frequency to match needs
+   - Avoid unnecessary per-frame updates
+   - Group similar timing needs into shared schedules

+This system aims to make your development process smoother by handling the complexities of RunService connections and timing logic, letting you focus on building your game mechanics.

 ## Structure

 - `init.lua` - Main task runner module with public API